-Many studies have found that older people are more likely to die from falls, and the findings of this mortality trends study confirm this.
+Many studies have found that older people are more likely to die from falls, and this mortality trends study confirms this.
 As people age, they start to get frail and lose muscle and bone density, which makes it difficult for them to survive a fall.

 Certain exercises pertaining to high-velocity movements could improve muscle strength, which aids in better balance and a higher chance of surviving a fall accident.
-A controlled trial of senior adults over the age of 70 practicing Tai Chi showed that the training was effective in improving balance and reducing the number of falls.
+A controlled trial of senior adults over 70 practicing Tai Chi showed that the training effectively improved balance and reduced the number of falls.

 Higher Mortality Rates and Geographic Factors

 The study also reported geographical disparities in mortality rates among the elderly population across China.
-Those residing in the south-east and central parts of China had significantly higher rates of mortality than those living in the north-east.
-Possible explanations for this include the severe weather conditions such as typhoons and heavy rainstorms in the southeast and central provinces of China that cause an increase in fall accidents.
+Those residing in the southeast and central parts of China had significantly higher mortality rates than those in the northeast.
+Possible explanations for this include the severe weather conditions, such as typhoons and heavy rainstorms in the southeast and central provinces of China that cause an increase in fall accidents.

 This study on mortality fall trends among older adults in China has some limitations.
-The study does not explore other parameters, such as analyzing non-fatal falls, which may have a direct impact on fall-related death trends.
+The study does not explore other parameters, such as analyzing non-fatal falls, which may directly impact fall-related death trends.
 This is because limited data is available at the Disease Surveillance Points System as they don’t collect detailed information on factors for falls among older adults.

 There is also a serious concern about misclassification of deaths or errors in re-coding deaths.
-We have already gone over the coding issues with the previous study conducted in the United States, and because there is a similar concern here, there could easily be an overestimation or underestimation of fall mortality rates in the country.
+We have already gone over the coding issues with the previous study conducted in the United States.
+Because there is a similar concern here, there could easily be an overestimation or underestimation of fall mortality rates in the country.

 There may be an underestimation of Tibet and Hainan province mortality rates because of the lack of responsibility among the primary staff and the lower quality of data reporting.

-The findings of the study indicate the need to increase interventions and social support for groups that are most at risk.
+The study’s findings indicate the need to increase interventions and social support for groups most at risk.
 Local public health agencies must also increase their efforts to improve, promote, and implement effective interventions.
 They should focus on developing standards across different provinces according to the province’s characteristics to help reduce the fall mortality rates in the region and the burden on society from higher death counts from falls.

 A 1999 Finland study set out to explore fall-related injuries and deaths among the elderly population in Finland from 1970 to 1995.
 Participants included all those admitted to the hospital over the age of 50 years for first fall injury treatment.
 The data was then compared to the same elderly patients for all fall-induced deaths.